Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation: Abstract

 \section{Abstract}

-Adversarial training has gained great popularity as one of the most effective defenses for deep neural networks against adversarial perturbations on data points.
-Consequently, research interests have grown in understanding the convergence and robustness of adversarial training.
-This paper considers the min-max game of adversarial training by alternating stochastic gradient descent.
-It approximates the training process with a continuous-time stochastic-differential-equation (SDE).
-In particular, the error bound and convergence analysis is established.

-This SDE framework allows direct comparison between adversarial training and stochastic gradient descent; and confirms analytically the robustness of adversarial training from a (new) gradient-flow viewpoint.
-This analysis is then corroborated via numerical studies.
+Adversarial training has gained great popularity as one of the most effective defenses for deep neural network and more generally for gradient-based machine learning models against adversarial perturbations on data points.
+This paper establishes a continuous-time approximation for the mini-max game of adversarial training.
+This approximation approach allows for precise and analytical comparisons between stochastic gradient descent and its adversarial training counterpart; and confirms theoretically the robustness of adversarial training from a new gradient-flow viewpoint.
+The analysis is then corroborated through various analytical and numerical examples.

-To demonstrate the versatility of this SDE framework for algorithm design and parameter tuning, a stochastic control problem is formulated for learning rate adjustment, where the advantage of adaptive learning rate over fixed learning rate in terms of training loss is demonstrated through numerical experiments.